SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 Response codes:
 - 200 OK: app and icon found
 - 204 No Content: no icon available
-- 400 Bad Request: app id not given
+- 400 Bad Request: id invalid
 - 404 Not Found: app not found

 Response headers: